Tools4everBV/HelloID-Conn-Prov-Source-HelloID-RoleModel/EntraID/README.md

 ## Introduction
-The interface to communicate with Microsoft Azure AD is through the Microsoft Graph API.
+The interface to communicate with Microsoft EntraID is through the Microsoft Graph API.

-For this connector we have the option to correlate to existing Azure AD users and groupmemberships.
+For this connector we have the option to correlate to existing EntraID users and groupmemberships.
   >__Currently only Microsoft 365 and Security groups are supported by the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?view=graph-rest-1.0).<br>
 This means we cannot see Mail-enabled security groups, distribution groups and shared mailboxes in this version of the role mining, see Exchange online version.

 <!-- GETTING STARTED -->
-## Getting the Azure AD graph API access
+## Getting the EntraID graph API access

 By using this connector you will have access to user and groupdata that can be used for role mining.

 ### Application Registration
-The first step to connect to Graph API and make requests, is to register a new <b>Azure Active Directory Application</b>.
+The first step to connect to Graph API and make requests, is to register a new <b>Entra ID Application</b>.
 The application is used to connect to the API and to manage permissions.

-* Navigate to <b>App Registrations</b> in Azure, and select “New Registration” (<b>Azure Portal > Azure Active Directory > App Registration > New Application Registration</b>).
+* Navigate to <b>App Registrations</b> in Entra, and select “New Registration” (<b>Entra Portal > Entra ID > App Registration > New Application Registration</b>).
 * Next, give the application a name.
 In this example we are using “<b>HelloID PowerShell</b>” as application name.
 * Specify who can use this application (<b>Accounts in this organizational directory only</b>).
 * Specify the Redirect URI.
 You can enter any url as a redirect URI value.
 In this example we used http://localhost because it doesn't have to resolve.